 With a view to retail properties, Aareal Bank expects private consumer spending to supporting the outlook for value-driving rental revenues.
-Although revenue forecasts remain optimistic in most markets, risks still remain.
+Although revenue forecasts remain optimistic in most markets, risks still remain, especially surrounding consumer spending in the USA in the wake of Trump's tariffs.
 For example, weaker labour markets could result in consumer spending failing to meet expectations, which in turn could have a negative impact on rental growth.
-However, the sustained low unemployment rates should limit any negative effects on the retail segment.
+However, the low unemployment rates should limit any negative effects on the retail segment.
 While hotels saw a significant recovery in both occupancy and income over the past few years, depending on their respective location and segment, this recovery seems to be coming to an end.
 Nonetheless, with real income increasing and unemployment remaining low, sector fundamentals and income are set to remain healthy and above pre-pandemic levels in the short term, even if hotel revenues are unlikely to grow much more, given that room rates have already increased substantially.
 Free cash flow is impacted by the increased operating costs that are a side effect of the high inflation seen in previous years.
 Interest levels remain elevated, restricting the potential for short-term market value increases.
+Regarding the USA, weakening economic growth and rising geopolitical tensions could cause a reduction of international tourism flows, thereby impacting the profitability of hotel properties which heavily rely on foreign visitors.

 Aareal Bank expects a positive development for alternative living segment - which comprises both co-living (i.e. shared living for a limited period of time) and student housing - remains positive.
 With universities having returned to face-to-face teaching, demand - especially from international students - has already recovered significantly and remains high.
 The supply of new buildings here continues to lag behind the rise in student numbers at many university and technical college locations.
 As a result, demand is outpacing supply.
 For the current year, Aareal Bank again expects that the market values of office properties experience the strongest price pressure on average compared to other property types.
 We also expect rental growth to slow as a result of potential changes in space requirements and the increasing influence of sustainability standards.
 Office properties that fail to comply with corporate environmental and sustainability criteria or statutory climate-related requirements are set to show a weaker performance.
 A significant downside risk for this forecast lies in a sharper than expected decline in the market values of office properties.
 The market is still undergoing a period of price discovery; the small number of transactions is complicating this process, though.
 If the number of office properties in serious distress increased strongly, yields would rise due to higher risk premiums, while market values would plummet.
 Logistics properties continue to be assessed positively, as structural driver of demand remain resulting in positive rental growth prospects in the near term.
 However, growth is expected to be more moderate than during the unusually strong increases of recent years.
 Individual properties may generally deviate from this estimate."

-e) On page 609 of the Prospectus, the table under the heading "Regulatory Indicators" shall be deleted in its entirety and replaced by the following:
+b) On page 609 of the Prospectus, the table under the heading "Regulatory Indicators" shall be deleted in its entirety and replaced by the following:

-31 December 2024 31 December 2023

-Regulatory Indicators 1)

-Basel IV (phase-in)

-Common Equity Tier 1 ratio (CET1 ratio) (%) 20.2 19.4
+31 March 2025 31 December 2024 31 December 2023 Regulatory Indicators 1) Basel IV Common Equity Tier 1 ratio (CET1 ratio) (%) 20.6 20.2 19.4